Benefits of keeping email list clean

 Passive, Reactivation and Re-Permission Campaigns

-Once you are ready with the segmented audiences, we need to have 3 campaigns for 3 audiences, objective to move them to an active audience.
+Once you are ready with the segmented audiences, we need to have 3 campaigns for 3 audiences, the objective is to move them to an active audience.

 Win Back Campaigns